List of Delhi Public School Society schools: Delhi Public School, Dooars

 Delhi Public School, Dooars was established in the year 2018.
 It was built by the guidance of Mr. Kirtan Chhetri who is also the Pro Vice Chairman of the school.
 The school is located in Ethelbari which comes under the Alipurduar District of West Bengal.
 The school is affiliated with the Central Board of Secondary Education (CBSE), New Delhi, and offers courses in science and commerce streams.

 Delhi Public School, Haldwani

-It was established in 2018.
-It is led by PVC Vivek Agarwal and Principal Ranjana Shahi and is in Rampur Road, Haldwani.
-The school is affiliated with the Central Board of Secondary Education (CBSE), New Delhi, and offers courses in Commerce, Science, and Humanities.
-It has over 1500 students.
+Established in 2018, it is a co-educational, English-medium senior secondary private school located in the Nainital district of Uttarakhand, India, with over 2000 students.
+It has a 8.5-acre campus near Bel Baba Mandir on Rampur Road—complemented by a dedicated junior wing on Nawabi Road.
+The school is fully affiliated with the Central Board of Secondary Education (CBSE).
+It is led by PVC Vivek Agarwal and Principal Ranjana Shahi and delivers a comprehensive academic curriculum from Pre-Nursery up to Class XII, offering specialized tracks in Science (PCM/PCB), Commerce, and Humanities.
+The institution has dedicated Physics, Chemistry, Biology, and Robotics labs, alongside 3D Printing and Virtual Reality (VR) facilities.
+The campus supports co-curricular and sports programs, boasting a professional cricket turf with a bowling machine, an international-standard athletics track, multiple sports courts, an indoor swimming pool, and an extensive library.
+The facility incorporates full CCTV surveillance, GPS-tracked student transit, and specialized ramp access.